theobald-software/theobald-software.github.io/content/_en/board-connector/advanced-techniques.md

 old_url: /BOARD-Connector-EN/default.aspx?pageid=advanced_technics__variables_and_logging
 ---

-The last chapter has shown parallel to the introduction into the table component some basic techniques, such as the design and execution of an extraction.
-This chapter now introduces additional aspects to enter more deeply into the possibilities of the BOARD Connector.
+The section [Getting Started with Table](./getting-started-table) provides an introduction to the Xtract Table or View component and explains several basic techniques for defining and running extractions with BOARD Connector.

+The following section provides a deeper insight into more advanced techniques and aspects of BOARD Connector.<br>

 {% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}